-- The adverse impacts of climate change on ecosystems and biodiversity negatively affect indigenous knowledge.
-In the North, traditional weather forecasting indicators include direction and strength of winds, the color of the sky, star-moon alignment, and observation of the behaviours of animals.
-Traditional climate knowledge faces challenges to quickly adapt in step with changing climatic conditions, and indigenous beliefs and ways of understanding no longer correspond to observations.
-The indigenous elders find it difficult to predict weather using traditional knowledge as practiced traditionally, especially long-term forecasts. - The Russian region is among the first to experience an unprecedented rise in air temperature, large-scale melting of permafrost, catastrophic floods and mass wildfires.
-The adverse impacts of climate change induce loss and damage to the rights of indigenous peoples to access to food, right to health, the right to fish and hunt, and the right to maintain and strengthen their distinctive spiritual relationship with their traditionally occupied lands and resources and maintain traditional knowledge, practices and skills. - o Indigenous peoples from the UN indigenous sociocultural region of North America shared that the seasons they have always known are changing, and the weather is more extreme and unpredictable.
-Due to the changing climate, they are seeing new animals, insects, fish, plants and birds coming into their areas.
-Some are invasive, push out the native species, destroy original biodiversity and forests, and carry disease.
-At the same time, many of those they have always depended upon are disappearing.
-They are experiencing droughts, flooding, forest fires, rising sea levels and melting ice, threatening the productivity and life cycles of their lands, waters and food sources.
-Their rivers and lakes are drying up, and they cannot drink the water anymore.
-The loss and damage they have suffered from the impacts of climate change are already extreme and are both economic and non-economic and directly affect knowledge systems and ways of life.
-While no price can be put upon what they have already lost and all that is threatened, they believe that adequate, direct financial resources would greatly assist indigenous communities to adapt to these losses, restore what they can, and protect and strengthen the resiliency of what remains. - The rising sea level causes water-logged land and high salinity in streams, causing losses and damage to the water supply and crop production of indigenous peoples and local communities in Bangladesh.
-Indigenous peoples clean water streams and jointly create small water channels (also known as MALEYA in Chakma language) for the management and equal distribution of water resources.
+- O In the North, traditional weather forecasting relies on wind direction and strength, the color of the sky, star-moon alignment, and animal behavior.
+However, this knowledge struggles to adapt rapidly to shifting climatic conditions, causing indigenous beliefs and understandings to diverge from observed realities.
+Indigenous elders find it difficult to predict weather using traditional knowledge as practiced traditionally, especially long-term forecasts. - The Russian region is among the first to experience an unprecedented rise in air temperature, extensive melting of permafrost, catastrophic floods and widespread wildfires.
+The adverse impacts of climate change result in the loss and damage of indigenous peoples' rights to access food, health, fishing, and hunting, as well as their right to maintain and strengthen their distinctive spiritual connections with their traditionally occupied lands and resources and maintain traditional knowledge, values, and practices. - o Indigenous peoples from the UN indigenous sociocultural region of North America shared that familiar seasons are changing, with the weather becoming more extreme and unpredictable.
+Climate change has introduced new animals, insects, fish, plants and birds into their areas, some of which are invasive, displace native species, destroy original biodiversity and forests, and spread disease.
+At the same time, many of their traditional resources are disappearing.
+They are experiencing droughts, floods, forest fires, rising sea levels and melting ice, which threaten their lands, waters, and food resources' productivity and life cycles.
+Rivers and lakes are drying up, rendering water undrinkable.
+The resulting loss and damage, both economic and non-economic, severely impact their knowledge systems and ways of life.
+Although they acknowledge that no monetary value can compensate for their losses and threats, they believe adequate, direct financial resources would significantly help indigenous communities adapt, restore what is possible, and enhance the resilience of what remains. - The rising sea level causes water-logged land and high salinity in streams, causing loss and damage to the water supply and crop production of indigenous peoples and local communities in Bangladesh.
+To address this, indigenous peoples clean water streams and jointly create small water channels (also known as MALEYA in Chakma language), for effective management and equal distribution of water resources. - Climate change has profound impacts on the cultural heritage of indigenous peoples and local communities, especially in small island countries in the Pacific.
+Rising sea levels, increased storm intensity, and other climate change-related events contribute to forced displacement.
+This results in the loss of cultural practices and rituals, thereby threatening the cultural identity of these communities.